MuteBard/GlitchGarden/Notes/dev/DEV-10.md

 ![](../images/DEV-10-B.png)

+Animation Events in DEV-11.md will resolve this in another way.
+Potentially improves performance as well.

 ### Scaling

 Initially I had the scale of the lizard to very large proportions in order to see it, but I scaled it down once I needed to spawn it progrmatically